AlvinHon/bls-elgamal/README.md

 This crate provides an implementation of the Elgamal encryption scheme over elliptic curves using the BLS12-381 curve (G1).

+Note: this repository has not been thoroughly audited.
+Please take your own risk if you use it in production environment.

 ## Example

 ```rust